P3K-TEAM/prezentacny-web-timu/docs/UPLOADING_DOCUMENTS.md

 Each of these steps are described below in detail.

-## Writing the documentation
+## Writing the document

-As mentioned above, we write the documentation in [LaTeX](https://www.latex-project.org/) syntax for being constant in the documentation.
+As mentioned above, we write the documents in [LaTeX](https://www.latex-project.org/) syntax for being constant in the template.

 Both the source files and output PDF's are stored in our [documents repository](https://github.com/P3K-TEAM/documents).
 The source files are present in the `src` directory - please respect the folder structure.
 It should mirror the tabs in the documents page of our web.